What Are Uterine Fibroids?

 Fibroids or Endometriosis?

-Fibroids are one cause of severe menstrual pain, but the pain also can be caused by endometriosis.
+Please note: fibroids are one cause of severe menstrual pain in women.
+However, the pain also can be caused by endometriosis.
 Endometriosis occurs when tissue from the inner lining of the uterus grows in other parts of the body.
 This tissue breaks down and bleeds during your period, causing painful scar tissue.
 The pain of fibroids or endometriosis also can occur between periods.

 Who Gets Fibroids?